 „From Hard to Soft" part of Natura, naturata shows a collection of stones found in Iceland and Eastern Rhodopes and their micro equivalents, as a space for storing time and memory.
 The stones are presented as a processual link between past and present, as a state of a particular place or object, where the present state is the result of inertia and forces that have modified the past.

-The work is concerned with contemporary ecological problems related to the preservation and protection of nature, questioning the anthropocentric view of man as the center of the universe.
 If stones have the property of storing time and memory, are they not on the same ontological plane as living organisms?
 Culture and nature are considered not as dichotomous and subordinate to each other, but as interconnected and even placed on the same ontological level.
 The installation was realized with the assistance of the Earth and People National Museum in Sofia.

 — Stanimir Stoyanov (Curator).